AnshMittal1811/CUDAX365/README.md

 Day 337: Investigate Python overhead: measure the cost of launching many small CUDA kernels vs. doing the equivalent work in one larger kernel (e.g., summing an array in chunks vs. whole); use events or timers to quantify overhead

 Day 338: Experiment with Mirage (GPU kernel superoptimizer): define a simple attention computation in Mirage and generate an optimized kernel; compare its performance to our Triton or PyTorch kernel for the same operation

+Day 339: Test JAX on GPU: implement a small model (or use a JAX example) and compare its performance to PyTorch (with/without `torch.compile`) on the same task; observe differences in compilation time and speed